Old Roman Symbol

-According to the Church historian John Norman Davidson Kelly, 2nd-century church fathers Tertullian and Irenaeus cite it in their works.

 Most ancient witnesses

 According to the Oxford Dictionary of the Christian Church, the first text attesting it is a letter to Pope Julius I in 340 or 341, and it has recently been argued that it developed in the context of the Arian controversy.
 Bettenson and Maunder further comment on this that Marcellus had been exiled from his diocese through Arian influence, thus spending two years at Rome, and finally left his creed with Julius, Bishop of Rome.

 Additionally c.
 400, Rufinus, a priest of Aquileia, left a Latin version in his Commentarius in Symbolum Apostolorum (P.L. xxi.
 335B).
 He believed this to be the Roman creed as the "rule of faith" written by the Apostles at Jerusalem.
 About at the same time also Nicetas of Remesiana wrote an Explanatio Symboli (P.L.
 Lii.
 865-874B) based on the Old Roman Symbol, but including also the communion of saints.

-Though the name "Apostles’ Creed" appears in a letter of Saint Ambrose (c.
-390), what is now known as the Apostles’ Creed is first quoted in its present form in the early 8th century.
+Though the name "Apostles' Creed" appears in a letter of Saint Ambrose (c.
+390), what is now known as the Apostles' Creed is first quoted in its present form in the early 8th century.
 It developed from the Old Roman Symbol, and seems to be of Hispano-Gallic origin, being accepted in Rome some time after Charlemagne imposed it throughout his dominions.